j0ma/wikidata-munger/README.md

 As a result, the number of output lines may vary when not using the `--strict` flag.

 Finally, we can also use UNIX tools to get the list of languages.
-For example, if we have languages specified in a file `languages.txt`:
+For example, if we have languages specified in a file `languages`:

 ```
 fi